Honors Program Curriculum and Requirements

 Honors Designated and Honors Option Courses

-In addition to the two Honors Designated seminars (above), students are required to complete a minimum of four additional Honors Courses.
+In addition to the two Honors Designated seminars (above), students are required to complete 2-3 additional Honors Courses.
 These can be Honors Designated courses, like an Honors section of WRI 122.
 Classes that are presented as Honors Courses will have an A attached to their course number.
 Or these can be courses taken as Honors Option courses, for which a student and faculty will develop a different or additional set of course requirements and submit an Honors Option Course Contract to the Honors Program to allow students to earn official Honors Course credit.

 In addition to meeting the course requirements outlined above, Honors Program students also must complete an Honors Project, which may be, but is not limited to, a community service project or an academic project, as a requirement for graduation from the Honors Program.
 A service-learning project, for example, fosters civic engagement and prepares students to become leaders in their communities.
 An academic project might provide students with a sample of writing when applying to Graduate School.